pretix/pretix-docs/docs/guides/pretixscan/android.md

 Select the event in the list or in the calendar and tap :btn:OK:.

 If you want to scan tickets for multiple events at the same time, check the box next to "Expert mode".
-In most cases, scanning tickets for one event at a time is enough.
+Scanning tickets for one event at a time is enough for most use cases.
-Do not enable expert mode if you do not want to scan tickets for multiple events simultaneously.
+You should only enable expert mode if you want to scan tickets for multiple events simultaneously.
 Then, select a check-in list and tap :btn:OK: again.
-The app will now land you on the main screen and start downloading event data from the server in the background.
+The app will now land you on the main screen and 7start downloading event data from the server in the background.

 ### Entry scanning

-The app should now be in entry scanning mode, which is recognizable by the pictogram of a gray box with an arrow pointing to the right :fa3-sign-in: in the top right corner.
+The app should now be in entry scanning mode.
+If it is, then it displays a pictogram of a gray box with an arrow pointing to the right :fa3-sign-in: in the top right corner.
 If the pictogram is yellow and the arrow points to the left :fa3-sign-out:, that means that the app is in "exit scanning" mode.
 Switch to entry scanning by tapping the :btn-icon:fa3-ellipsis-v:: button and :btn:Switch to entry scanning: in the popup menu.